Monolith Omni

 Less complexity.

 In-solution interaction profiling across challenging biomolecular interactions.
-Combine affinity, kinetics, and qualitative stability in a single workflow to characterize targets across modalities, from small molecules and nucleic acids to molecular glues and receptors, even when material is limited.
+Combine affinity, kinetics, and stability in a single workflow to characterize targets across modalities, from small molecules and nucleic acids to molecular glues and receptors, even when material is limited.

 Affinity, kinetics, stability.
 One workflow.